 Where to watch birds in Costa Rica?
-Whether birding on your own in Costa Rica or taking a birding tour, this is one of the first questions that comes to mind and is one that I hope to have answered in “How to See, Find, and Identify Birds in Costa Rica” (To order this expanded site guide, please go to the bottom of this post.
-To learn more about this birding companion for Costa Rica, read on!).
+What are the best birding sites in Costa Rica?
+Whether birding in Costa Rica on your own or taking a birding tour, these are some of the first questions that come to mind and why I wrote “How to See, Find, and Identify Birds in Costa Rica”

-It’s easier to see Great Green Macaws and Scarlet Macaws in Costa Rica than most other places.
+It’s easier to see both the critically endangered Great Green Macaw and Scarlet Macaw in Costa Rica than most other countries.

 The svelte Zeledon’s Antbird for example…

-Some might also like to know about their chances of seeing Harpy Eagle, Gray-headed Piprites, and Great Tinamou (slim for the first two, very good for the third).
+This book will also tell you about chances of seeing Harpy Eagle, Gray-headed Piprites, and Great Tinamou (very low for the first, slim but possible for the second and very good for the third).

 Before my first trip to Costa Rica, I would have loved information like that!
 That trip in 1992 was a real eye-opener because I assumed the birding would be like looking for warblers and owls in the woods of western New York.
 I had no idea how naturally uncommon many of the birds were, how different their behavior would be, nor how difficult it was to see them.
 I had no idea where the best spots were and wondered why I wasn’t seeing antpittas and other birds I had no experience with.

 Over many years of birding in Costa Rica and elsewhere in the Neotropics, I eventually learned answers to these and other questions and am happy to share that information at this blog and in this book.
 Based on my own experience, I figured such information could be useful to any visiting birder because even if you know where to look, it can still be a challenge to find and identify unfamiliar bird species.